-this or that is "unconstitutional" or "contrary to the rule of law".
-But in the absence of any definitive statement of what these concepts mean, their meaning, and their validity, are hard to understand.
-Take the rule of law: its elements have been carefully defined by the Venice Commission of the Council of Europe and indeed in the EU's conditionality regulation, whose definition, approved by a rare sitting of the Court of Justice as a full court, 31 is the accepted yardstick for assessing whether Member States have strayed sufficiently from the rule of law to jeopardise their entitlement to EU funding.
-But here in the birthplace of the phrase, notwithstanding its inclusion in the Constitutional Reform Act 2005, even legally-qualified parliamentarians can only debate whether Sir John Laws was right to criticise Lord Bingham's generous eightpart formulation32 as an over-broad "suggested list of the virtues of a decent nation State".
-33 Without defining the terms of the debate, it is hard not to sympathise with the Harvard philosopher Judith Shklar, who described the rule of law as "ruling-class chatter" and "just another of those self-congratulatory rhetorical devices that grace the public utterances of Anglo-American politicians".
-34

-- 29. An authoritative reference point for constitutional principle would also be of value to the courts and to any other body that might have to opine on constitutional matters.
+- 28. A second reason for a written constitution is to provide clarity for constitutional actors.
+31 In Parliament as in all public discourse, the air is thick with assertions that this or that is "unconstitutional" or "contrary to the rule of law".
+But in the absence of any definitive statement of what these concepts mean, such assertions are hard to pin down.
+Take the rule of law: its elements have been carefully defined by the Venice Commission of the Council of Europe and indeed in the EU's conditionality regulation, whose definition, approved by a rare plenary sitting of the Court of Justice, 32 is the accepted yardstick for assessing whether Member States have strayed sufficiently from the rule of law to jeopardise their entitlement to EU funding.
+But here in the birthplace of the phrase, notwithstanding its inclusion in the Constitutional Reform Act 2005, even legally-qualified parliamentarians differ on whether Sir John Laws was right to criticise Lord Bingham's generous eight-part formulation as over-broad, a "suggested list of the virtues of a decent nation State".
+34 Without defining the terms of the debate, it is hard not to sympathise with the Harvard philosopher Judith Shklar, who described the rule of law as "ruling-class chatter" and "just another of those selfcongratulatory rhetorical devices that grace the public utterances of Anglo-American politicians".35 - 29.
+An authoritative reference point for constitutional principle would also be of value to the courts and to any other body that might have to opine on constitutional matters.
 In the Constitution Committee of the House of Lords, of whose work I can of course speak only in an individual capacity, we try to assess and pronounce upon the constitutional implications of Bills.
 That task might be easier, and our opinions more authoritative, if were applying not simply our own past customs but an agreed code of constitutional standards rather as the Joint Committee of Human Rights is able to measure Bills against the European Convention of Human Rights. - 30.
 Jonathan Sumption proposed last year that the Privy Council should have: